How to use Unicode filenames in ZIP format

-UTF-8 is a standard character-encoding method for storing Unicode, which is developed to represent various languages.
+UTF-8 is a standard character-encoding method for storing Unicode which is developed to display various languages.

-This screenshot shows the difference between turning the option on or off when sending a ZIP file compressed on a Korean OS to a Japanese OS user.
+The picture below shows the difference between using the feature and not using it when sending a ZIP file compressed on Korean OS to Japanese OS.

 TAR and TGZ formats are archive formats mainly used on Unix (which uses the UTF-8 filenames).
 This feature makes you extract TAR/TGZ files on Unix without filename issues.